collabora/obs-gitlab-runner/README.md

 ##### `--build-info BUILD_INFO_FILE=build-info.yml`

 Specifies the name of the build info file to read.
-In particular, if a different build info filename was used with `upload` via [`--build-info-out`](#--build-info-out), then `--build-info` should be used here to specify the same filename.
+In particular, if a different build info filename was used with `dput` via [`--build-info-out`](#--build-info-out), then `--build-info` should be used here to specify the same filename.